Who has put essential oils in their belly button before?

 Go on..... you know you have :)

-It's called the Pechoti Method and it refers to an Ayurvedic approach whereby oils are dropped into the belly button.
-It's big in the Cannabis community and it seems it's slowly creeping into the world of Aromatherapy as well for good reason.
+It's called the Pechoti Method and it refers to an Ayurvedic approach that has been used over centuries whereby oils are dropped into the belly button.
+It's big in the Cannabis community and it seems it's slowly creeping into the world of Aromatherapy as well.

 The belly button is located in our center of gravity and energy.
 It sits over your intestines, major lymph nodes and blood vessels.
 It’s also right near your vagus nerve which is responsible for the rest and digest functions of your body.